Binary Tree in Action (Traversal)

 }

-.
-This means the problem expects us to flatten the binary tree into a linked list in place.
+, which means the problem wants us to flatten the tree in place.

-2. Can this problem be solved using the "divide and conquer" thinking pattern?
+2. Can we solve this problem using the "divide and conquer" approach?

 Let's try to define the flatten